 Alfred Novak has worked as a private investor since 2015.
 Prior to that, Mr. Novak served as President and CEO of Syntheon Cardiology LLC, an early-stage company developing a percutaneous prosthetic aortic heart valve (2014 to 2015); Chair and CEO of OrbusNeich Medical Technology Company, Ltd., an interventional cardiology company (2010 to 2013); President and CEO of Novoste Corporation, an interventional cardiology company (2002 to 2006); founder of Syntheon, LLC, a company focused on minimally invasive medical devices for the gastroenterology and vascular markets (1998 to 2003); and President, CEO and a director of Biosense, Inc., an electrophysiology company (1996 to 1998).
 Prior to that time, Mr. Novak was Vice President and Chief Financial Officer of Cordis Corporation.
-Mr. Novak received a BS from the University of Pennsylvania.
+Mr. Novak received a BS from the United States Merchant Marine Academy and an M.B.A. in Healthcare from The Wharton School of the University of Pennsylvania.